Quick Links

 Last year's Year 11 students did themselves proud in their examinations.

-- 64% students achieved a qualification (GCSE or Entry Level Certificate) in English
+• 84% students achieved a qualification (GCSE or Entry Level Certificate) in English and Maths.

 The success story was repeated across the full range of courses we offer.